RobLoach/CMath/README.md

 CMath
 =====

-CMath is a easy to use math library made specially for game development.
+CMath is an easy to use math library written in C for game development.

 Features
 ========